-Kevin J. McNamara

-Director since 1987
+Kevin J. McNamara Director since 1987 Age: 58

-Age: 56

-Mr. McNamara is President and Chief Executive Officer of the Company and has held these positions since August 1994 and May 2001, respectively.
+Mr. McNamara's experience, qualifications, attributes and skills include serving as President and Chief Executive Officer of the Company.
+He has held these positions since August 1994 and May 2001, respectively.
 Previously, he served as Executive Vice President, Secretary and General Counsel from November 1993, August 1986 and August 1986, respectively, to August 1994.

-Joel F. Gemunder Director since 1977 Age: 70

-Mr. Gemunder is President and Chief Executive Officer of Omnicare, Inc., Covington, Kentucky (healthcare products and services) ("Omnicare"), and has held these positions since May 1981 and May 2001, respectively.
-Omnicare is a former wholly owned subsidiary of the Company that became a publicly owned corporation in 1981 and has not been a Chemed affiliate since at least 1996.
-He is also a director of Omnicare and Ultratech Stepper, Inc. (advanced packaging and laser processing, San Jose, California).
+Joel F. Gemunder Director since 1977 Age: 72 Mr. Gemunder's experience, qualifications, attributes and skills include having served as President and Chief Executive Officer of Omnicare, Inc., Covington, Kentucky (healthcare products and services) ("Omnicare").
+Omnicare is a leading provider of pharmaceutical care for seniors serving more than 1.4 million residents of skilled nursing, assisted living, and other healthcare facilities in 47 states and Canada.
+He retired from these positions in August 2010, having served since May 1981 and May 2001, respectively.
+Omnicare is a former equity investee of the Company that became a publicly owned corporation in 1981 and has not been a Chemed affiliate since at least 1996.
+He is also a director of Ultratech Stepper, Inc. (advanced packaging and laser processing, San Jose, California) and was a director of Omnicare until his August 2010 retirement.

-Patrick P. Grace Director since 1996 Age: 54

-Mr. Grace is the co-founder and managing Principal of Apollo Philanthropy Partners, L.L.C., New York, New York (philanthropic advisory services) and has held that position since October 2008.
+Patrick P. Grace Director since 1996 Age: 56 Mr. Grace's experience, qualifications, attributes and skills include serving in various executive positions at W.R.
+Grace & Co. from 1977 to 1995, most recently as President and CEO of Grace Logistics, Inc. He is now the co-founder and managing Principal of Apollo Philanthropy Partners, L.L.C., New York, New York (philanthropic advisory services).
+He has held that position since October 2008.
 From 1996 to 2010 he served as President of MLP Capital, Inc., New York, New York, an investment holding company which has had several real estate and mining interests in the southeastern United States.
 From January 2002 to August 2002, Mr. Grace was also President and Chief Executive Officer of Kingdom Group, LLC ("Kingdom"), New York, New York (a provider of turnkey compressed natural gas fueling systems), which filed for bankruptcy January 2002, and he was Executive Vice President of Kingdom from August 1999 to December 2000.
-He earned a Master's of Business Administration degree in finance from Columbia University.
+He also serves as a director of TONIX Pharmaceuticals, Inc. (drug development).
+He earned a

-Thomas C. Hutton Director since 1985 Age: 59
+Thomas C. Hutton Director since 1985 Age: 61